 Therefore, in this case, the planting for dormouse compensation and for the ancient woodland buffer can only be counted 'in-part' towards the final BNG result and, therefore, 10% of the units required to meet the BNG requirement (110%) must come from enhancements made outside of these areas.
 To demonstrate this, two metrics have been produced.
-One for the site overall, and one with these areas excluded.
+One for the site overall, and one with these areas excluded to demonstrate how many units are to be provided on site with these areas excluded.